NREL/OpenStudio-HPXML/docs/source/hpxml_generation.rst

 If ``CombinedEnergyFactor`` is provided, ``CombinedEnergyFactor`` will be converted into ``EnergyFactor`` using the equation :eq:`cd_ef`.
 This equation is based on ANSI/RESNET 301-2004.

-.. math:: Energy Factor = 1.15 * Combined Energy Factor
+.. math:: Energy Factor = 1.15 \cdot Combined Energy Factor
   :label: cd_ef

 If neither ``EnergyFactor`` nor ``CombinedEnergyFactor`` are provided, the default value of ``CombinedEnergyFactor`` will be used in the equation :eq:`cd_ef` to calculate the default ``EnergyFactor``.